PotentialPie/tiny-faces-pytorch/README.md

 Finding Tiny Faces in PyTorch

 This branch uses `nn.functional.interpolate` for bilinear interpolation instead of using the ConvTranspose2d layer.
+Also, all the skip layers have the same learning rate.

 Results on COCO: